dragon7-fc/misc/algorithm/LeetCode/[Easy] [Solution] 961. N-Repeated Element in Size 2N Array.md

     a x
     |-|
 case 2: k = 2
-    a b x
+    a b a
     |---|
 case 3: k = 3
-    a b c x
+    a b c a
     |-----|

 ```